Whether you’re a rideshare or delivery driver (or both), you need a dashcam.

 Another dashcam considered to be one of the best on the (somewhat) cheaper side of the spectrum is Pruveeo’s dual dashcam.
 This can be found on Amazon for $80.
 It has numerous features, including high-definition capability, cameras that record the interior and front of the car, and loop recording.

 In some states, there might be some laws prohibiting you from mounting a dashcam on your windshield, plus some legalities you should be aware of.
-Check out this website for more details on the legalities, depending on where you live.
+Learn more about the details of dashboard legalities, depending on where you live.

 If you deliver by bike or scooter, a recording device is an important accessory for you too.
 Do you know how useful it would be to definitively prove that a car hit you?
 Or to get the license number of a motorist who failed to yield?